 1. Zero Debt – Esri in Numbers

-Every year, the company holds its international Esri User Conference (UC) at the San Diego Convention Center, making it one of the pioneers in holding annual user conferences.
-Esri invests 30% of its revenues in Research and Development, compared to Microsoft and Google, investing roughly 13% of their revenues in R&D.
+The company annually holds its international Esri User Conference (UC) at the San Diego Convention Center, making it one of the pioneers in annual user conferences.
+In addition, Esri invests 30% of its revenues in Research and Development, compared to Microsoft and Google, investing roughly 13% of their revenues in R&D.

 2. Products & Customer Segments